itsjnz007/YouTube-Music-Alexa/README.md

 1. Navigate to the Alexa Developer Console and create a new skill.
 2. Upload the provided interaction model.
-3. Set the endpoint by saying, "Alexa ask DJ to set api url."
-Use the NGROK URL from the previous step.
-4. Instructions to set up playlists and API URL are provided below.

 ### Step 4: Deploy the Lambda Function